-(x) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 2.56% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunde syndicated into "riss out" ranches, whereby the "first out" tranches, whereby the "first out" tranches will nave priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.
+- (u) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 2:36% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche with new priority as to the "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche with new priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.

-(2) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 4.33% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche will have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.
+(w) In addition to the interest earned based on the stated interest rate of this security, the Company is entitled to receive an additional interest amount of 4.95% on its "last out" tranche of the portfolio company's senior term debt, which was previously syndicated into "first out" and "last out" tranches, whereby the "first out" tranche with have priority as to the "last out" tranche with respect to payments of principal, interest and any other amounts due thereunder.